BroadbandForum/yang/OD-360/03-bbf.md

  - have a new, if previously published, or initial revision statement containing the TR publication date as the revision date.
 All submodules associated with a module SHALL have the same revision date as the parent module regardless of whether they were changed.
  - maintain all revision statements from previously published revisions.
- - contain the standard BBF software license.
+ - contain the standard BBF software license with correct copyright year(s).

 #### Draft